pupudu/window-table/README.md

 ```
 Note that we are wrapping the `WindowTable` with a `div` which has a height of `500px`.
 Instead, we could have set that height in the `WindowTable` itself,
-or even in a parent container of `NinjaTable`.
+or even in a parent container of `ShinobiTable`.

 We can also pass an explicit height.
 But this is discouraged unless
 you know what you are doing.